Medicare Supplement Plans and Coverage of Pre-Existing Conditions

 The pre-existing condition waiting period

-Original Medicare (Part A and Part B) doesn’t have the same waiting period that some Medicare Supplement plans have.
-Original Medicare may cover a condition even when your Medicare Supplement policy won’t, but you might be responsible for a coinsurance or copayment.
+Original Medicare (Part A and Part B) doesn’t have the same waiting period that some Medicare Supplement insurance plans have.
+Original Medicare may cover a condition even when your Medicare Supplement insurance plan won’t, but you might be responsible for a coinsurance or copayment.

 What might not be covered